-- Athersys, Inc., our partner company based in the United States, has initiated a Phase II/III clinical trial evaluating MultiStem for COVID-19 induced ARDS.
-On May 5 (local time), the first patient was enrolled in this trial. - In China, several clinical trials using mesenchymal stem cells in patients with COVID-19 are in progress.
+• Athersys, Inc., our partner company based in the United States, has initiated a Phase II/III clinical trial evaluating MultiStem for COVID-19 induced ARDS.
+On May 5, 2020 (local time), the first patient was enrolled in this trial.

 Electron micrograph of SARS-CoV-2